Systems-Theory-in-Systems-Biology/EPI/docs/source/tutorial_material/tutorial.rst

     :width: 800
     :alt: The cycle described before as image.

-With this picture in mind, we can start to implement the temperature problem in epic.
+With this picture in mind, we can start to implement the temperature problem in epi.